saikrishna014597700/Amazon/README.md

 # Amazon Prototype Lab 2 CMPE 273

 This website was developed solely for educational purposes.
-This change is from ordersBranch
+This change is from kailash
 ## How can I run Amazon Prototype?

 - Run back-end using npm run server command in backend directory